-The goal of this test is to find out if there are genetic differences that explain your fetus' medical condition.
-Knowing the cause of the condition may lead to changes in your prenatal care.
-You may also learn the chance that other family members have the same medical condition and the chance that you could have another child with the same condition.
+The goal of this test is to find out if there are genetic differences that explains your fetus' medical condition.
+Knowing the cause of the condition may lead to changes in the mother's prenatal care.
+You may also learn the chance that other family members have the same medical condition, and the chance that you could have another child with the same condition.